XAUUSD Is Possibly Bullish | Action Forex

 What the possible outcomes are

+In our most likely scenario, XAUUSD may rise towards the first resistance level of 1,792.

+If the pair surpasses the first resistance level, we should expect a continued surge towards the resistance levels of 1,797 and 1,802.

-Alternatively, if the price reverses, then it could reach the first support level of 1,764.68.
+Contrarily, the pair may initially decline towards the first support level of 1,783.

-A pass below the first level can move the price up lower toward 1,756.63.
+If the pair falls below the first support level, we can expect a continued downtrend towards 1,775 and 1,769.

 Key levels